Blood Drives at UM BWMC

 - Remember to bring your donor card, driver's license or two other forms of ID.

 Save time and make your donation go further: If you are extremely busy, committed to donating blood and an eligible type O, A negative or B negative donor, double red cell donation may be ideal for you.
 Each procedure lets you give more of the product that is needed most by patients.
 Double red cell donation takes about 20-30 minutes longer than a whole blood donation and you can donate approximately every four months.

 Feel better: With all of your platelets and plasma returned to you along with some saline, you don’t lose the liquid portion of your blood and may feel more hydrated after your donation.

 Double red cell donation is similar to a whole blood donation, except a special machine is used to allow you to safely donate two units of red blood cells during one donation while returning your plasma and platelets to you.
-To learn more about double red cell donations please click here.
+Learn more about double red cell donations.